Couple on 1st date breaks into church to play piano

 The two later confessed and surrendered the stolen church items.

 “They just admitted it was dumb, probably should not have done it.
-They knew it was a mistake inherently,” said Fye.
+They knew it was a mistake inherently,” Fye said.
 “They did not apologize.”

 The couple was charged with misdemeanor theft and felony burglary.